We commemorate the fallen on the war memorials but so many others served and suffered, they came home but their lives were changed forever.

 Extracts from Minden Camp: D McCarthy: The Prisoner of War in Germany

 Private Raymond Snowshall was repatriated to Hull on the SS Takada on 29th November 1918.
-In 1926 he appears in Kelly’s Directory as living in Finsbury Street, his business – a chimney sweep.
+In 1926 he appears in Kelly’s Directory as living in Finsbury Street, his business – a chimney sweep – but Raymond did not fully recover from the hardship he endured in the war.

 The focus on Ernest Larder and Raymond Snowshall has resulted in a focus on the German prisoner of war camps and labour corps, the latter being the harshest of all conditions.
 US Embassy inspector Daniel McCarthy underlines the importance of the camp administrators in determining the atmosphere in which the prisoners of war were housed.
 Overcrowding and poor sanitation resulted in many of the camps becoming disease ridden and conditions were dire for such prisoners, but this was not just the situation for Allied prisoners as the information below shows.